 While we waited for our drinks, we took a look through the menu.
 The pork goulash shown on the menu cover equated to about $7 CDN.
 Not terrible for being in such a touristy area, where you pay a lot more for location.
 The menu is a mix of traditional Czech and Western dishes.

-Mark opted for the deer leg sous-vide with farmer dumplings and a thick mushroom sauce, while I wasn’t all that hungry so I went with their lemon panna cotta with forest fruit mix.
+Mark opted for the deer leg sous-vide with farmer dumplings and a thick mushroom sauce.
+I wasn’t all that hungry for a full-on meal, so I went with their lemon panna cotta with forest fruit mix.
 Then we sat back to watch the train go around the room doing its thing.

 If you spend a lot of time on YouTube you may have already seen video of the train going around the restaurant perimeter bringing patrons their drink orders.
 But we took a very brief video of it as well: